-As noted in the graph above, from June 2, 2015 until December 31, 2019, assuming reinvestment of all dividends, the cumulative total shareholder return on the Common Shares was 374.9% as compared to a cumulative total return of 29.8% on the S&P/TSX Composite Total Return Index over the same period.
-During this period, the total cumulative shareholder return for C\$100 invested in Common Shares significantly outpaced the S&P/TSX Composite Total Return Index.
-In 2019, a 15% increase in FirstService's adjusted earnings per share for 2019 over the prior year (and 23% for the purposes of the annual performance-based bonus plan) is, in part, a basis for the positive 2019 shareholder return, and consequently, an annual performance bonus was earned by each Named Executive Officer in 2019.
+As noted in the graph above, from December 31, 2018 until December 31, 2023, assuming reinvestment of all dividends, the cumulative total shareholder return on the Common Shares was 136.0% as compared to a cumulative total return of 70.8% on the S&P/TSX Composite Total Return Index over the same period.
+During this period, the total cumulative shareholder return for C\$100 invested in Common Shares outpaced the S&P/TSX Composite Total Return Index.
+In 2023, a 10% increase in FirstService's adjusted earnings per share for 2023 over the prior year (and a 10% increase for the purposes of the annual performance-based bonus plan) is, in part, a basis that the total shareholder return remains higher than the S&P/TSX Composite Total Return Index, and consequently, only an annual performance bonus was earned by each Named Executive Officer in 2023.
 See "Compensation Discussion and Analysis - Base Salary" and "- Annual Bonus Incentive" above.